tonygaetani/bashutils/README.md

 password on tty at runtime

-TODO

-bcrypt prefix should be configurable (currently b'2a')
+TODO:
+accept password as stdin

 salt rounds should be configurable

 accept password in environment and stdin

+Environment:
+PREFIX - the bcrypt prefix to use (default 2a)

 Exit:
  - 0: success